gvwilson/sensibleadventures/cloudherd/new.md

 He stared into the fire.
 The flames made his eyes dance against his dark skin.
 "The worst part of it was Sergeant Dorbu thinking I was a coward.
-And now he thinks I'm a traitor too, or a spy."
+And now he probably thinks I'm a spy, too."

 The little room was quiet again after that until Noxy yawned and stretched.
 "Do you want the bed?"